washingtonpost/arc-api-documentation/examples/multisite.md

 ## Accessing the APIs

 See ["Accessing the APIs" in the Publishing a Document Example](https://github.com/washingtonpost/arc-api-documentation/blob/master/examples/publishing.md#accessing-the-apis).
 We'll make the same assumptions here.

+Note for several key Arc APIs, new API versions have been released.
+In order to use multisite features, you'll need to use the following API versions:

+* URL API: v2 or higher (released 2018.01)
+* Site API: v3 or higher (released 2017.10)
+* Content API: v4 or higher (release 2018.01)
+* Story API: users can continue using the v2 API

+For Content API, Story API and URL API endpoints that expect or return an ANS document, ANS 0.6.0 or higher is also required to use multisite features.

 ## Create distinct section taxonomies